monk-afk/SquareOne/update_tracker.md

 ++ Update Discord webhook script to send batch messages to stop hitting the rate-limit.
 It is now one single script, as opposed to three
 ++ Reduced item drops from ores and common nodes to sane amount ++ Balance armor ratings
-++ Water is no longer Jell-o.
-Placing water will cause runoff.
+-- Water is no longer Jell-o.
+Placing water will cause runoff. <restored to normal jello-water>
 ++ Staff of light creates "glowing stone" which extinguishes after 2 minutes
 ```